 Asked to elaborate on her statement, the former Secretary of State argued that she thinks that businessmen “can’t be bought” and that they’re “very honest.”
 “And I think that goes especially for Donald Trump, whose successful projects and business ventures have made him synonymous with big business and, more importantly, creating thousands of jobs.
 I also think he understands the philanthropic and charitable side of things quite well, which is a crucial skill for any politician,” she praised her current counter-candidate.

 The above-displayed quotes, however, do not appear in the transcript of Clinton’s alleged 2013 Goldman Sachs speech.
 These are fictional quotes created by a “hybrid” web site that publishes a mixture of fake news and satire.

-In summation, Wikileaks published an excerpt allegedly from a speech Clinton delivered to Goldman Sachs in 2013 in which the former Secretary of State said that more businessmen should run for office.
+In summation, WikiLeaks published an excerpt allegedly from a speech Hillary Clinton delivered to Goldman Sachs in 2013 in which the former secretary of state said that more businessmen should run for office.
 Clinton did not, however, specifically mention Donald Trump in that speech.

 A Word to Our Loyal Readers

 Support Snopes and make a difference for readers everywhere.